martdbj/SpringBootAngularProject/README.md

 ```

 ## How to run the application
-Clone the repository to your local machine
+Clone the repository in your local machine
 ```
 git clone https://github.com/martdbj/SpringBootAngularProject.git
 ```